baruchel/vim-notebook/README.md

     let g:notebook_send = "'VIMGNUAPLNOTEBOOK'"
     let g:notebook_detect = 'VIMGNUAPLNOTEBOOK'

+#### Configuring NGN APL

+Nick Nickolov, the author of NGN APL, was kind enough to add the `⎕off` command in order to make its interpreter compatible with the plugin.
+First check you have the last version of NGN APL.
+Of course, you must install `nodejs` in order to make it work.
+The following settings work very well:

+    let g:notebook_cmd = '{ script -qfc "nodejs ~/Téléchargements/apl.js" /dev/null; }'
+      \ . '| grep --line-buffered -Pv "\x0d$"'
+    let g:notebook_stop = "⎕off"
+    let g:notebook_send0=""
+    let g:notebook_send = "'VIMNGNAPLNOTEBOOK'"
+    let g:notebook_detect = 'VIMNGNAPLNOTEBOOK'

 #### Configuring the J interpreter

 The three-spaces prompt may be an issue.
 A quick fix can be: